badooshie/clothing_classifier/README.md

 Checklist:
 1. Define the problem.
 Specify types of clothing and to what accuracy we are aiming to achieve.
 2. Gather and preprocess data.
 Either search for an existing dataset to modify or create out own.
-Normalize the images (resize, augment, format)
+Normalize the images (resize, augment, format).
+   - get more images
+   - start a small database file (csv file) and label each image. the feaures will be color, pattern and type.
-3. Choose ML framework (Research sckit-learn SVC or CNN, pytorch, and tensorflow.
+4. Choose ML framework (Research sckit-learn SVC or CNN, pytorch, and tensorflow.
-4. Split dataset for training, validation and testing.
+5. Split dataset for training, validation and testing.
 Train the mode, validate to tune hyperparameters, and testing to validate final performance.
-5. Implement model on unseen testing data.
+6. Implement model on unseen testing data.
 Evaluate model on metrics such as accuracy prevision and recall.
 Need to research which metrics to use here. (f1 score?)
-6. Integrate into web-app.
+7. Integrate into web-app.
 Needs research on what to use her.
 Possibly python's django web framework